ConvertKit/convertkit-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-ConvertKit is an email marketing and email newsletter platform for capturing leads from your WordPress blog.
+ConvertKit is an email marketing and email newsletter platform for capturing email subscribers and leads from your WordPress blog.

 == Description ==

-[ConvertKit](https://convertkit.com) makes it easy for visitors to subscribe to your newsletter, sell more products and send targeted email newsletters, by easily embedding email marketing / email subscriber forms anywhere on your WordPress web site.
+[ConvertKit](https://convertkit.com) makes it easy to get more email newsletter subscribers, sell more products and send targeted email newsletters, by easily embedding email marketing / email subscriber forms anywhere on your WordPress web site.

 = Email Marketing and Email Newsletter Features =

-- Design [subscription forms](https://convertkit.com/features/forms) in ConvertKit, automatically appending them to any WordPress post or page, or displaying forms within your WordPress content using the supplied Gutenberg block and shortcode options
+- Design [subscription forms](https://convertkit.com/features/forms) in ConvertKit, automatically appending them to any WordPress post or page, or displaying forms within your WordPress content using the supplied Gutenberg block and shortcode options.
+Perfect for building your email subscriber lists.

-- Build [landing pages](https://convertkit.com/features/landing-pages) in ConvertKit, and display them on a WordPress page
+- Build [landing pages](https://convertkit.com/features/landing-pages) in ConvertKit, and display them on a WordPress page.

 - List past [email newsletters](https://convertkit.com/features/email-marketing) on your WordPress site

 = Forms =